 Barnes and Noble

-While you may only consider buying books from Barnes and Noble, you should also add them to your list of potential vendors where you can sell textbooks online.
+While you may only consider buying books from Barnes and Noble, you should also add them to your list of potential vendors to sell textbooks online.
 Barnes and Noble are slightly different in their methods, in that they ask you to have at least $10 worth of texts to sell before they accept your sales.
 You’ll know if you have more than $10 for sale by giving your books’ ISBN to the retailer to provide you with a price quote.
 From there, you’ll receive a shipping label to send your texts to them via USPS.
 Once received, Barnes and Noble will reimburse your expenses and pay you through PayPal.

 While social networking is a great way to stay in touch, it can also be a useful tool when you’re trying to purge your unwanted items.
 Textbooks are no exception.
-Social networks enable you to connect with those in your local area, who need and want the books you’re trying to sell.
+Social networks enable you to connect with those in your local area who need and want the books you’re trying to sell.
 Consider using a social network to sell used textbooks if you want to avoid the hassle of making a run to the post office and paying for shipping.

 If you’re comfortable with the idea of selling items on Craigslist, this may be the perfect way for you to rid your stock of textbooks efficiently.
 It will allow you to avoid shipping fees and will enable you to deliver your books safely to their new owner.